yangluo1234/dms1_blog/posts/week8-s2.md

 <p>This solution worked well and allowed me to achieve the smooth transition I wanted between the indoor and outdoor space.
 I am so excited to keey learning how to solve similar challenges in Unity</p>

+**All assets used in this project are from the Unity Asset Store and are free.**

 ## Audito Assets Reference ##